 SCHOOL GUIDANCE POLICY

-Banagher College is a recently amalgamated school, the two schools La Sainte Union Convent and St. Rynaghs Community College amalgamated this September 2007.
+Banagher College is an amalgamated school, the two schools La Sainte Union Convent and St. Rynaghs Community College amalgamated in September 2007.
 It is a mixed Community College of around 500 pupils.
 The school offers one PLC course in secretarial studies currently.
-We are a split site school at the moment and are hopeful of having a new school for September 2009.
-Currently teachers move between the two schools to teach.
+We moved into our new school in Sept 2010.

 We offer students JCSP, LCA, TY and LCVP.
 We have a newly appointed Chaplain.
 The school has two Guidance Counsellors who are in separate buildings but who are working as a team.